brandonbrown4792/bulletin/README.md

 1. Clone this repository to you local machine.
 2. Once cloned, navigate to the base folder of this repository.
 3. Make sure docker and docker compose are installed on your machine.
-4. Run `sudo docker-compose up --build -d` to run detatched docker containers.
+4. Run `sudo docker-compose up --build -d` to run detached docker containers.
 5. Navigate to `localhost:3001` to see application.

 ### Huge thanks to Joshua Holmes for creating the base dockerization code